Marion cast iron: Learn about your antique ironware

 Here’s my Number 7 skillet.
 And on it is a few indicators collectors can use to estimate the age of Marion cast iron.

 I hope you’ve enjoyed the article and have fun cooking up a storm in your Marion.
-If you want to learn more about vintage cast iron, you might want to check out the articles below.
+To learn more about vintage cast iron, you might want to check out the articles below.

-Hold on and treasure you’re Marion cast iron if you can.
-The Marion Stove Company manufactured hollowware in smaller quantities than other manufacturers such as Wagner and Griswold.
+Hold on and treasure your Marion cast iron if you can.
+The Marion Stove Company manufactured hollowware in smaller quantities than other manufacturers, such as Wagner and Griswold.
 Pieces are also getting hard to come by.
 It’s hard to place an estimate on the date of manufacture.
-But since the ironware looks similar to early Wanger and Erie pans of the 1890s.
-Marion cast iron is likely manufactured around the 1890s-1900s.
+However, since the ironware looks similar to the early Wanger and Erie pans of the 1890s, Marion cast iron was likely manufactured around the 1890s-1900s.

 References